 The rest of the consumers, an estimated 17 percent, are classified as “Unconcerneds.”
 While this group says they care about protecting the environment, only 24 percent of them recycle.

 Once you’ve identified what drives your customers—health, environment, saving resources, philosophy?
 And which product related concerns are at the top of their list, you can begin to see which products will appeal to which type of consumer.
 The Conventionals dad may be moved by long-term use and energy savings.
-The LOHAS mom may find the sustainability manufactured most appealing.
+The LOHAS mom may find sustainably manufactured materials most appealing.
 And the “In” crowd Naturalites might want a visibly unique, recycled product to display in their home.

 You can learn more about green marketing strategies and the NMI study by downloading Chapter Two of Jacquelyn Ottman's The New Rules of Green Marketing a free whitepaper at NMISolutions.com.
 It’s one of several terrific whitepapers available on Sustainability.